lGrom/battleship-solitaire/README.md

 - [ ] improve overall code consistency

 more specific things
-- [ ] make the styling automatically adjust for the width and heigh of the board
+- [X] make the styling automatically adjust for the width and height of the board
-- [ ] make position arrays start at 0 instead of 1
+- [X] make position arrays start at 0 instead of 1
-- [ ] make setPlayType not call setGraphical type and update test accordingly
+- [ ] ~~make setPlayType not call setGraphical type and update test accordingly~~
 - [ ] make isPlayType use a spread argument instead of an array for ships to compare
 - [ ] rename graphicalTypeToRelativePosition to something shorter
-- [ ] soft flood row/column when the user clicks the number
+- [X] soft flood row/column when the user clicks the number
 - [ ] allow for click + drag
-- [ ] consider removing play type
+- [ ] ~~consider removing play type~~
 - [X] make jsdoc more consistent (eg. dashes after param names, capitalization)
 - [X] name "uni/bi-directional" variables as "cardinal" and "orthognol" (or however it's spelled)
 - [X] store runs as 2 dimensional arrays where inner arrays = all indexes of squares in that run instead of just storing the start, end, and length of each run.